 Review of Sula

 Set in Medallion, Ohio, mostly between the world wars, Sula is a novel more about the black community living there than about any single character.
 As children, Nel and Sula come from different households, with Nel’s being far stricter, orderly, and proper to Sula’s chaotic, freewheeling boarding home run by her one-legged grandmother, Eva.
-In spite of these differences they are best friends and together keep the secret of Sula’s involvement in the accidental drowning of a boy named Chicken Little (60).
+In spite of these differences, they are best friends and together keep the secret of Sula’s involvement in the accidental drowning of a boy named Chicken Little (60).
 As they get older, though, they drift apart, especially following the death of Sula’s mother, Hannah, in a fire (75-8).
 After finishing school, Nel gets married, and Sula leaves town to attend college.
 Ten year later they are reunited when Sula returns to Bottom, self-assured but directionless.
-Sula is dismissive of all community conventions, alienating almost everyone, including Nel after Sula sleeps with Nel’s husband and he abandons everyone (104-6).
+Sula is dismissive of all community conventions, alienating almost everyone, including Nel after Sula sleeps with Nel’s husband, and he abandons everyone (104-6).
 Eventually, Sula becomes ill and, defiant to the last, claims the town will miss having her to hate once she’s gone (145-6).
 When she dies, Sula remains ostracized, as her funeral is attended mostly by a few white people, but her prediction proves true, as the community cohesion in Bottom disintegrates in part because they no longer have Sula as a common point of contempt.
 Decades later, a nostalgic and slightly bitter Nel is shocked when the ancient Eva admits she knew that Nel and Sula were involved with Chicken’s drowning (168).
 In a moment of intense introspection, Nel discovers that the emptiness she’s felt for years is not because she misses her husband but because she misses Sula, her one true friend and the only other person who understood her.

 It is nearly fifty pages before Sula is present in any meaningful way, so the title is a bit misleading.
 The story is really more about the people of African-American neighborhood of Bottom in Medallion, Ohio.
 The cast of characters is in greater focus overall as the audience is given significant stories and background on characters like Eva, Hannah, and Helene.
 The first chapter even focuses on the World War One veteran Shadrack, how he suffers from an extreme case of what contemporary readers will call PTSD, and his attempt to create National Suicide Day.
 All of this is done to let the reader know that the community will be the focus of the story with Nel and Sula eventually becoming different lenses through which to view it.

 Morrison’s prose is sharp and lively with a precision that informs as it keeps the book moving despite the lack of a central plotline.
 For instance the audience learns “Any enthusiasms that little Nel showed were calmed by the mother until she drove her daughter’s imagination underground,” and readers are told that, “like any artist with no art form, [Sula] became dangerous” (18, 121).
 Even in background stories, the author is economical, so the story doesn’t slacken.
 Morrison also doesn’t shy away from topics like sex, death, and self-mutilation, which may make some readers uneasy, but it is an uneasiness mirrored by the community of Bottom and their reaction to Sula’s lack of concern for their taboos.
-The language Morrison uses and the stories she provides shows how some characters upset social conventions while other characters can have their disruptions accounted for, such as when the audience learns of Shadrack that, “once the people understood the boundaries and nature of his madness, they could fit him, so to speak, into the scheme of things” (15).
+The language Morrison uses and the stories she provides show how some characters upset social conventions while other characters can have their disruptions accounted for, such as when the audience learns of Shadrack that, “once the people understood the boundaries and nature of his madness, they could fit him, so to speak, into the scheme of things” (15).

 Plague of Robins, Murder of Crows